IBM-Cloud/Kitura-Starter/README.md

 2. Compile and execute the server app using: `make run`.
 Once the server starts, you should see the message _Listening on port 8090_.
 The executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`.

-3. Open your browser at [http://localhost:8090](http://localhost:8090).
+3. Open your browser at [http://localhost:8090](http://localhost:8090) to access Kitura's welcome page.

-4. Access static content using the following URL:[http://localhost:8090/static](http://localhost:8090/static).
+4. To access static HTML content served from the Kitura-Stater-Bluemix app, point your browser to: [http://localhost:8090/static](http://localhost:8090/static).

+5. To access a plain text greeting, point your browser to: [http://localhost:8090/hello](http://localhost:8090/hello).

+6. To perform a `POST` operation, use your preferred REST client (e.g. [Postman](https://www.getpostman.com/)) to send a string to the following endpoint: [http://localhost:8090/hello](http://localhost:8090/hello).
+You should get a text response that includes the string you sent to the endpoint.

 ## Pushing the application to Bluemix
 ### Using the Deploy to Bluemix button